orbitdb/awesome-orbitdb/README.md

 - [Orbit Distributed, Real Time Web3 Apps with IPFS and Ethereum](https://www.youtube.com/watch?v=vQrbxyDPSXg) by [@haadcode](https://github.com/haadcode) at DevCon2 in Shanghai
 - [Orbit at CBase 2016](https://www.youtube.com/watch?v=UOC_QqtEJtg&feature=youtu.be&t=1457) by [@haadcode](https://github.com/haadcode)

+## Contribute

+If you think this could be better, please [open an issue](https://github.com/orbitdb/awesome-orbitdb/issues/new)!

+Please note that all interactions in @orbitdb fall under our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License

 This repository is only for documents.
-All of these are licensed under the [CC-BY-SA 3.0](LICENSE) license © 2017-2018 Haja Networks Oy.
-Any code is under a [MIT](LICENSE) © 2017-2018 Haja Networks Oy.
+All of these are licensed under the [CC-BY-SA 3.0](LICENSE) license © 2017-2019 Haja Networks Oy.
+Any code is under a [MIT](LICENSE) © 2017-2019 Haja Networks Oy.